 - This post and the next one serve as preview to the Winter Gala on January 18.

-- Each weekend that follows, I will layer on the learning.
+- Each week that follows, I will layer on the learning.
 I’ll share insights gleaned from the Gala, and we might even have a few participants from the event stop by to lend additional perspectives and applications.

 I cannot wait to discover the learning that emerges, what will we create together.
 And to think it will all begin on a night of simply, and humbly preaching, to–and singing with–the choir.